NashiaHolloway/cachemap/README.md

 I have updated the bmc-tools code for compatability with Python 3.
 I will make a pull request once finished with this project, but cloning my fork of it will guarantee success.

 ## Genetic Algoritm Breakdown
 Genetic algorithms are cool because they mimic evolution in the natural world.
 They are used in certain cases where brute forcing the problem would take too long.
-There are three principles we need to take into account when creating a genetic algorithm.
+There are three principles we need to take into account when creating a genetic algorithm:

 1. **Herdity**: Traits need to be passed down from parents to children (the next generation).
 2. **Variation**: Without mutations, the next generation will be exactly the same as the previous and remain stagnant.